openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

     frontend_status: None

-The |LANG| language allows specifying a function that can be called in different ways by writing *overload signatures*, i.e., by writing several function headers which have the same name and different signatures, and are followed by one implementation function.
-See also :ref:`Methods Overload Signatures` for *method overload signatures*.
+The |LANG| language allows specifying a function that can be called in different ways by writing *overload signatures*.
+It means writing several function headers that have the same name but different signatures, and are followed by one implementation function (see :ref:`Methods Overload Signatures` for *method overload signatures*).

 .. code-block:: abnf